 With respect to retainer, announcement and success fees, there are no distinct performance obligations aside from advisory activities, which are generally focused on achieving a milestone (typically, the announcement and/or the closing of a transaction).
 These advisory services are provided over time throughout the contract period.
 We recognize revenue when distinct services are performed and when it is probable that a reversal of revenue will not occur, which is generally upon the announcement or closing of a transaction.
 Accordingly, in any given period, advisory fees recognized for certain transactions may relate to services performed in prior periods.
 In circumstances in which retainer fees are received in advance of services, these fees are initially recorded as deferred revenue (a contract liability), which is recorded in Other Current Liabilities on the Consolidated Statements of Financial Condition, and subsequently recognized as advisory fee revenue in Advisory Fees on the Consolidated Statements of Operations during the applicable time period within which the service is rendered.
 Announcement fees for advisory services are recognized upon announcement (the point at which it is determined that the reversal of revenue is not probable) and all other requirements for revenue recognition are satisfied.
 A portion of the announcement fee may be deferred based on the services remaining to be completed, if any.
-Success fees for advisory services, such as merger and acquisition advice, are recognized when it is determined that the reversal of revenue is not probable and all other requirements for revenue recognition are satisfied, which is generally at closing of the transaction.
+Success fees for advisory services, such as merger and acquisition advice, are recognized when it is determined that the reversal of revenue recognized when it is determined that the reversal of revenue recognized when it is determined that the reversal of revenue recognized when it is determined to be completed, if any.
+Success fees for advisory services, such as merger and acquisition advice, are recognized when it is determined that the reversal of revenue recognized when it is determined to be completed.